Consider Bank of America Stock a Buy If Markets Retest Lows

 Also, the current crisis means share buybacks are out of the question.
 Prior to the outbreak, buybacks and dividends helped move the needle for Bank of America’s stock holders.
 But now, with buybacks on hold, this catalyst is off the table.

 Yet, canceling buybacks could ensure banks stay well-capitalized.
-It could also mean bank dividends remain safe, as Barron’s discussed in an April 20 article.
+This could also mean dividends remain safe, despite lingering fears of bank stock dividend cuts.
 A stable dividend could mean shares at least stay at their current price level.

 In short, Bank of America probably won’t rally back to $35 per share anytime soon.
 But despite low interest rates hurting profits, suspending buybacks could help secure the bank’s dividend.
 This may mean shares hold steady between $20 and $25 per share.